LogoOsome

 LTVP, Employment Pass and S Pass are all different types of work visas that allow foreigners to work and live in Singapore.
 However, they vary in terms of eligibility requirements, benefits, and validity period.

-In summary, an LTVP allows foreigners to stay in Singapore for an extended period of time, but does not allow them to work.
-On the other hand, an Employment Pass is meant for high-level skilled foreign professionals and managers, while an S Pass is for
+In summary, a Long-Term Visit Pass (LTVP) allows foreigners to stay in Singapore for an extended period of time but does not allow them to work.
+On the other hand, an Employment Pass is meant for high-level skilled foreign professionals and managers, while an S Pass is for mid-level skilled foreign employees.
+Both EP and S Pass holders are allowed to work in Singapore, with EP holders enjoying more benefits – including the ability to bring their families over and apply for permanent residency.

-Differences Between LTVP and Dependant Pass
+Differences Between Long-Term Visit Pass (LTVP) and Dependant Pass

 LTVP and Dependant’s Pass are both visas issued by the Singapore government to the family members of foreigners who are living and working in Singapore.
 While they share some similarities, there are also some key differences between the two:

-1. Eligibility Requirements
+1 Eligibility Requirements

-1. Employment
+2 Employment

 Dependant’s Pass holders can work in Singapore, but only if they secure their own work visa.
 On the other hand, LTVP holders are not allowed to work in Singapore.

-1. Benefits
+3 Benefits

 Dependant’s Pass holders enjoy similar benefits as their main pass holder in terms of healthcare, education and access to housing.
 They can also apply for permanent residency.
 However, LTVP holders are not entitled to the same benefits as Dependant’s Pass holders, but they are eligible to stay in Singapore for a longer period of time and have more flexibility in terms of their stay in the country.

-1. Validity Period
+4 Validity Period

 A Dependant’s Pass is usually valid for the same duration as the main pass holder's work visa.
 For instance, if the main pass holder has an Employment Pass that is valid for 2 years, the Dependant’s Pass will also be valid for 2 years.
-In comparison, an LTVP can be issued for up to 2 years initially, and is renewable thereafter.
+In comparison, an LTVP can be issued for up to 2 years initially and is renewable thereafter.

 The Required Steps of Applying for the Long Term Visit Pass